Leisure & Events Management

 - Social Innovation

 The regular track of this programme takes four years.
-However, with a propriate pre-education a three-year track is available.
+However, with a appropriate pre-education a three-year track is available.

 - The 3-year track for students who already have a vwo diploma, a ‘Hochschulreifezeugnis’ (Abitur) or a comparable pre-university education

-- The tailor-made track for 'havo' graduates: You will start your course of study at De Rooi Pannen (mbo level) and you will proceed at Breda University of Applied Sciences in year 2 of the regular 4-year programme.
+- For Dutch students only: The tailor-made track for havo graduates: you will start your course of study at De Rooi Pannen (mbo level) in Dutch and you will proceed to Breda University of Applied Sciences in year 2 of the regular 4-year programme.

 - 3-year track